phil-6/rockadvisor/readme.md

         vagrant box add laravel/homestead

 * PHP -- so you can run composer.
 * (Optional) Get Composer and install it **globally** from: [https://getcomposer.org/download/](https://getcomposer.org/download/).
 If you install this globally then you need to slightly tweak the composer lines below.
+You will not need the text `php composer` at the start of the commands.

 ## Getting a Development Version Running ##